xaviercarril/hyperram/tb/tb_hyperRAM1_8V_v2/README.md

     5: Write and Read 4 bytes in an out of memory positon (This test needs to fail)

     6: Write and Read 4 bytes in 10 consecutive memory positon (bursting)

+    7: Write and Read 4 bytes in 242 consecutive memory positon (bursting the maximum as possible)

-    7: Write and Read all memory (bursting)
+    8: Write and Read all memory (bursting)